AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 [Link to airport unit test with Jasmine in the Airport Challenge TDD](https://github.com/AdrienFabre/airport_challenge_js/blob/master/spec/AirportSpec.js)

 ---

+- Test a users interactions using a webpage interface with another framework: Javascript and Cypress

 In the Makers Final Project, we used [React](https://reactjs.org/), so Javascript, to Feature Test our app, we used [Cypress](https://www.cypress.io/).